TeX-Live/texlive-source/texk/web2c/synctexdir/synctex_parser_readme.txt

 1.11: Sun Jan  17 09:12:31 UTC 2010
 - Bug fix in synctex_parser.c, function synctex_node_box_visible_v: 'x' replaced by 'y'.
   Only 3rd party tools are concerned.
+1.12: Mon Jul 19 21:52:10 UTC 2010
+- Bug fix in synctex_parser.c, function __synctex_open: the io_mode was modified even in case of a non zero return, causing a void .synctex.gz file to be created even if it was not expected.
+Reported by Marek Kasik concerning a bug on evince.
+  Only 3rd party tools are concerned.

 Acknowledgments:
 ----------------